8 Things You Can Do With a Wood Router

 A router is the only tool that can create the three basic dovetail joints: through dovetails, sliding dovetails, and half-bling dovetails.
 After marking each piece of wood to avoid confusion, load each piece underneath the jig while facing up.
-Afterward, attach a template at the base of the router and cut through the template’s crevices.
+Afterwards, attach a template at the base of the router and cut through the template’s crevices.

 4. Recessing Door Hinges

 A recess is a hollow space cut on the door to fit a hinge.
 It allows you to install the hinge flush with the door surface for seamless opening and closing.
 First, clamp the door hinge template on the door and set the router onto the jig.
-Then moving in a clockwise motion, start along the perimeter and cut through the template.
+Then, moving in a clockwise motion, start along the perimeter and cut through the template.
 The bottom of the recess should be perfectly smooth and flat after you’re done.

-5. Re-Creating Patterns
+5. Recreating Patterns